ThePacielloGroup/cupper/content/patterns/writing/markdown-and-metadata.md

 +++
 ```

 This will create links to pages listing content tagged with the same terms using the URL schema `/tag/[tag name]`.
+Some example tags links are provided for this page, which you can see listed under the main heading.

 ### Weight